cmahnke/projektemacher/content/blog/hortenkachel/index.en.md

   params:
     description: "Screenshot"
 ---
-Will be launched in winter 2020.
+Will be launched in spring 2021.